Industrial Action - Update

 • Will I be able to buy an Advance ticket to travel on the affected days?

-• Advance single tickets for travel on our services was removed from sale for travel on the days affected by industrial action.
-We did not re-release of Advance tickets for the entire period of industrial action.
+• Advance single tickets for travel on our services have been removed from sale for travel on the days affected by industrial action.
+We do not plan to re-release the sale of Advance tickets for the affected days.

 • I have bought an Advance ticket to travel on the affected days, will I be able to get a refund?

 • Advance tickets can be refunded fee-free (from the original retailer) if the train that the ticket is booked for is cancelled, delayed or rescheduled.
 Customers with 2 x Advance tickets (an outbound and a return), to be used as a return journey, can get a fee-free refund or change of journey for any unused legs/tickets, if one (either) of the legs is scheduled for an affected day.
 The ticket(s) need to have been purchased directly with Chiltern Railways.
 Customers who have purchased their tickets from other train companies or from third party retailers should refer to the original point of sale for guidance.
 All other normal terms & conditions for these tickets apply.
-Please note that Customers with Advance, Anytime or Off-Peak tickets valid for travel between Friday 5th April – Tuesday 9th April could instead use their tickets any time between Thursday 4th April up until Wednesday 10th April - The policy only applied to tickets purchased before the industrial action was announced on 20th March.
+Please note that Customers with Advance, Anytime or Off-Peak tickets valid for travel between Tuesday 7 May - Thursday 9 May can instead use their tickets any time between Monday 6 May and Monday 13 May 2024 - This policy only applies to tickets purchased before the industrial action was announced on 22 April.

 • I have assistance booked over the strike period, what should I do?